krishys1607/godot-texture-array-tools/README.md

 * **Gen -> Resizer:** Sends the paths currently loaded in the T2DA Generator *to* the Image Resizer's input list.
 Useful if T2DA validation fails due to size/format.
 * **Resizer Input -> Gen:** Sends the paths currently loaded in the Image Resizer's input list *to* the T2DA Generator.
-* **Resizer Output -> Gen:** Scans the Resizer's output directory and sends any found image paths *to* the T2DA Generator.
+* **Resizer Output -> Gen:** Transfers the list of image paths that were successfully created during the last resize operation to the T2DA Generator.
+(Uses the stored list, doesn't re-scan the directory).
-* **Auto Transfer:** If checked, automatically performs the "Resizer Output -> Gen" transfer after a successful resize operation!
+* **Auto Transfer:** If checked, automatically performs the 'Resizer Output -> Gen' transfer (transferring the paths from the last successful resize) after the resize operation completes!

 ### ✨ Tooltips & Further Information